What is a retail Shop Lease in Queensland

 However, QCAT rejected this stating “The Lease is for the whole of the premises.
 There is no suggestion that any part of the premises was subleased to another entity.
 The total area must be taken to be 1,287m².” [para 15]

-Even though only part of the leased site was used for retail activity, QCAT considered the total area leased under the agreement.
+Even though only part of the leased site was used for retail activity, in these two examples QCAT considered the total area leased under the agreement.
 If that area exceeds 1,000 m², the lease is excluded from the Act—unless portions are legally subleased or otherwise separated.

 To discuss your situation, and get connected with people that can help, reach out to our Assistance team.